wing5wong/artisan-whs-static/source/_extracurricular_activities/cross-country.md

 title: Cross Country
 date: 2022-06-26T21:47:31.933Z
 person_in_charge: Mrs L. Murphy
+people:
+  - role: Teacher in Charge
+    name: Mrs L. Murphy
 extracurricular_area: Sport
+cost: The school and interschool events incur no financial cost, just an investment in regular training.
 ---
 **Structure**
 As well as our annual Cross Country Champs, Whanganui High School students compete and train through the school.
 We have a year-round programme with emphasis on Cross Country and Conditioning during winter and Athletics in summer.
 The Cross Country programme caters for winter sports players.